Endless, Nameless (song): Post-Nevermind

 On September 3, 1991, the song was recorded during a John Peel session for the BBC by Dale Griffin at Maida Vale Studios in London, England.
-This version of the song featured Cobain briefly singing part of "Turning Japanese," the 1980 single by English rock band the Vapors.
+This version of the song featured Cobain briefly singing part of "Turning Japanese", the 1980 single by English rock band the Vapors.
 The full session, which also included versions of the Nevermind song "Drain You" and future In Utero song "Dumb", was first broadcast on November 3, 1991.

 When played live, "Endless, Nameless" was usually performed last, with the band members frequently destroying their instruments and the stage during the end.
-The final live performance of the song was on December 13, 1993 at Pier 48 in Seattle during the Live and Loud concert, filmed for MTV.
+The final live performance of the song was on December 13, 1993, at Pier 48 in Seattle during the Live and Loud concert, filmed for MTV.
 The original broadcast of the performance, on December 31, 1993, only included a noise jam at the end of the recognizable song that was not credited as "Endless, Nameless."
 However, the jam was included as part of the song when the full show was released on DVD in September 2013.

 Composition

-According to Come As You Are, Cobain himself was unsure of what he was singing during the performance, but believed the lyrics included the lines, "I think I can, I know I can."
+According to Come As You Are, Cobain himself was unsure of what he was singing during their first performance of the song, but believed the lyrics included the lines, "I think I can, I know I can."